On a model for the Navier--Stokes equations using magnetization variables: Global well-posedness for a model system

 Now \re{lemMP:bound1} follows because $\alpha>0$ was arbitrary. \end{proof}

-As we saw in the previous section, solutions of \re{eqNSEW1} for fixed $u$, do not neccesarily have constant momentum (a similar technicality occurs for the Burgers equations, see \cite{P_JCR_Burgers_2015}).
-This added some complications to the proof of the well-posedness for these systems, namely that we needed to use the form of the equations to estimate inhomogeneous Sobolev norms with homogeneous ones.
+As we saw in the previous section, solutions of \re{eqNSEW1} for fixed $u$, do not necessarily have constant momentum (a similar technicality occurs for the Burgers equations, see \cite{P_JCR_Burgers_2015}).
 However, in the case of \re{eqBurgersW1}, like the Navier--Stokes equations, initial data with zero average gives rise to solutions that also have this property for positive times.
 To see this formally, we integrate \re{eqBurgersW1} over $\TT^3$:

 where the first term on the right-hand side vanishes because $\PP w$ is weakly divergence free and the other terms vanish by periodicity.
 For this reason, in what follows, we will prove well-posedness for solutions in certain homogeneous Sobolev spaces $\dot H^s(\TT^3)$.